 Under a consortium agreement between two eligible schools, if a student is enrolled in a course at the host school and classes start before the payment period begins at the home school that is paying the FSA funds, the regulations require that the student obtain the books and supplies by the seventh day of the start of the payment period of the home school.
 If the host school is paying the FSA funds, the student must be able to obtain the books and supplies by the seventh day of the start of the payment period of the host school.

 A student may decline to participate (opt out) in the way a school provides for obtaining books and supplies.
 For instance, if a school provides a bookstore voucher, the student may opt out by not using the voucher.
 If the school provides the funds using a stored-value or prepaid debit card, the school must have a procedure through which the student may opt out.
 For example, a school may require a student to notify the school by a certain date so that the school does not unnecessarily issue a check to the student or transfer funds to the student’s bank account.
 If a student opts out, the school may, but is not required to, offer the student another way to purchase books and supplies as long as it does not otherwise delay providing any excess Title IV funds to the student within the FSA credit balance time frames.
 In all situations where the student opts out, the school must still ensure that all Title IV funds are disbursed timely according to all other cash management requirements.

-A school is required to provide, in its financial aid information and its notifications provided to students receiving FSA funds, information on the way the school provides for Federal Pell Grant eligible students to obtain or purchase required books and supplies by the seventh day of a payment period under certain conditions and how the student may opt out.
+A school is required to provide, in its financial aid information and its notifications provided to students receiving FSA funds, information on the way the school provides for eligible students the ability to obtain or purchase required books and supplies by the seventh day of a payment period under certain conditions and how the student may opt out.
 The information must indicate whether the school will enter a charge on the student’s account at the school for books and supplies or pay funds to the student directly.
 Also, during the aid counseling process, the school must explain to a student who qualifies for the funds advanced to purchase books and supplies how the method is handled at the school and how a student may opt out.

 Time Frame For Returning An Unclaimed Title IV Credit Balance